 After a childhood of bullying, Austin grew up and turned to drugs and alcohol to help him cope with his pain and insecurity.
 After a decade of heavy drinking, his boss invited him to a meeting where he was met by his family for an intervention.

 Austin realized his life was out of control and wanted to change for good.
-He started going to AA, a local 12 step support group and doing everything he could to get his life back on track.
+He started going to AA, a local 12 step support group, and doing everything he could to get his life back on track.

 Shortly after the start of his recovery, he invested in his physical and mental health.
-Working out and reading books were his saving grace because it allowed him to put his mind to something worthwhile.
+Working out and reading books were his saving grace because they allowed him to put his mind to something worthwhile.

 Find Austin and the community at @SoberEvolution.